Current Passport Processing Times:

 - My most recent U.S. passport book and/or U.S. passport card has not been lost, stolen, mutilated, or damaged.

-- My U.S. passport has not been limited form the normal ten-year validity.
+- My U.S. passport has not been limited from the normal ten-year validity.

 - I use the same name as on my recent U.S. passport book and/or U.S. passport card or I have had my name changed by marriage or court order and can submit proper documents to reflect the change.

 If you were able to agree to all the above, go to the Department of State's website to fill out a Form DS-82 and renew your passport by mail.

 Associated Passport Fees